perfectline/locale_routing/README.markdown

 # LocaleRouting

-LocaleRouting makes parsing I18N locale from an url parameter seamless.
+LocaleRouting makes using I18N locale from an url parameter or hostname seamless.
 It taps into the route recognition and generation methods and checks or adds the locale when nessecary.

 The plugin loads its available locales from Rails default I18N class.